hibatallahk/Business-Mining-Using-R/README.md

-# Business-Mining-Using-R
+# Process-Mining-Using-R
-Business Mining with R on DataCamp
+Process Mining with R on DataCamp